 If you have trouble submitting your application, there are people who are paid to help you!
 Look up your Local Area Coordinator (LAC).
 It is their job to help you with your application.

 If you are having trouble getting in contact with a LAC, there are third party companies that can also help you, for free!
-Contact us at SPOT Rural for referral to these services.
+Contact us at Spot Family for referral to these services.